itzzzme/anime-api/README.md

 2. This `api` does not store any files , it only link to the media which is hosted on 3rd party services.

-3. This `api` is explicitly made for educational purposes only.
+3. This `api` is explicitly made for educational purposes only and not for commercial usage.
 This repo will not be responsible for any misuse of it.

 > <h2> Table of Contents </h2>